Michael Schofield (American football): Personal life

-Schofield is married to US Women's Ice Hockey Team forward Kendall Coyne Schofield, who won the gold medal on the US Olympic Hockey Team in Pyeongchang in February 2018.
+Schofield is married to Kendall Coyne Schofield, a forward for the U.S. women's national ice hockey team who won the gold medal at the 2018 Winter Olympics in Pyeongchang.
 They both attended the same high school in Orland Park, but didn't start to date until they were both college-age athletes and met at a local gym.
 They wed in July 2018.
+Together, they have a son Drew (b.
+2023).

 On March 1, 2021, the Chicago Red Stars of the National Women's Soccer League announced that Schofield and his spouse Kendall Coyne Schofield had joined the women's soccer team's ownership group.